vidaud/seta/seta-doc/docs/user-guide/communities.md

 ### Manage the upload of documents for a Community

 In public communities viewers (people who aren't members) can upload a document.
-If creators allows, people can become members without manager approval.
+If creators allow, people can become members without manager approval.
 As a manager you can still review and approve people before they can upload a document.

 ### Remove documents in a Community